Master (American band)

 Master is an American death metal band led by Paul Speckmann.
-Originally formed in Chicago, the band later relocated to Uherské Hradiště, Czechia.
+Formed in Chicago, it later relocated to Uherské Hradiště, in Czechia.

 History

-The group was originally formed by Speckmann in 1983 as Death Strike, after the demise of his earlier band, Warcry.
-In 1985, Speckmann renamed the band Master and obtained a record deal with Combat Records.
-An album was recorded but was shelved due to issues with the label.
+Speckmann formed the group as Death Strike in 1983, following the demise of his earlier band, Warcry.
+In 1985, Speckmann renamed the band Master and signed with Combat Records.
+An album was recorded but shelved due to issues with the label.
 The recording sessions for the album were released in 2003 by Displeased Records as Unreleased 1985 Album.
-In 1990, the band signed with the German label Nuclear Blast, which also had Speckmann's other group, Abomination, under contract.
-Master released their debut album, titled Master, in 1990.
-It was recorded with Chris Mittelbrun on guitars and Bill Schmidt on drums.
-Nuclear Blast did not approve of the album, however, and it was later re-recorded with Aaron Nickeas on drums and Jim Martinelli on guitars and released as Speckmann Project in 1991.
+In 1990, the band signed with Nuclear Blast, which had Speckmann's other group, Abomination, under contract.
+Master released their debut album, Master, in 1990.
+It was recorded with guitarist Chris Mittelbrun and drummer Bill Schmidt.
+Nuclear Blast was not pleased with the album, and it was re-recorded with drummer Aaron Nickeas and guitarist Jim Martinelli and released as Speckmann Project in 1991.

 Master published On the Seventh Day God Created...
-Master in 1992, which featured Paul Masvidal on lead guitar.
-Collection of Souls was released in 1993, but Master did not re-sign with Nuclear Blast.
-The band went on hiatus, in search of a new record label.
+Master in 1992, featuring lead guitarist Paul Masvidal.
+Collection of Souls was released in 1993, but Master did not resign with Nuclear Blast.
+The band went on hiatus, searching for a new label.
 They released Faith Is in Season in 1998, through Pavement Music.
-Speckmann focused on several other projects, including the resurrected Abomination.
-In 1999, he joined Czech death metal band Krabathor and subsequently relocated to Czechia.
+Speckmann focused on other projects, including the reformed Abomination.
+In 1999, he joined Czech death metal band Krabathor and relocated to Czechia.

-Master released Let's Start a War in 2002 on System Shock and followed with Spirit of the West in 2004.
-They then signed with German label Twilight Vertrieb and issued Four More Years of Terror in 2005.
-Five albums have been released since: Slaves to Society (2007), The Human Machine (2010), The New Elite (2012), The Witch Hunt (2013), An Epiphany of Hate (2016), and Vindictive Miscreant (2018).
+Master released Let's Start a War in 2002 on System Shock and followed up with Spirit of the West in 2004.
+They signed with German label Twilight Vertrieb and issued Four More Years of Terror in 2005.
+Seven albums have been released since: Slaves to Society (2007), The Human Machine (2010), The New Elite (2012), The Witch Hunt (2013), An Epiphany of Hate (2016), Vindictive Miscreant (2018), and Saints Dispelled (2024).

+The band performed at the Milwaukee Metal Fest in June 2026.